-B. Visual Assessment Requirements of Trash Load Reduction Outcomes is Unreasonable, Inappropriate, and Legally Defective.
+B. Visual Assessment Requirements of Trash Load Reduction Outcomes are Unreasonable, Inappropriate, and Legally Defective.

-There is a lack of documentation in the record that demonstrates that the visual assessment protocol contained in the Trash Load Reduction Control Provision C.10 are an accurate and reliable method for determining compliance with the permit's trash load reduction requirements.
+There is a lack of documentation in the record that demonstrates that the visual assessment protocol contained in the Trash Load Reduction Control Provision C.10 is an accurate and reliable method for determining compliance with the permit's trash load reduction requirements.
 See Provision C.10.b.ii.b.
 To the contrary, the prescribed methodology that was proposed in the Revised Tentative Order and that was included in the final permit adds burdensome permittee expense to conduct an unreliable methodology.
-Lesley Estes of the City of Oakland provided specific examples in her testimony of their experience of why visual assessments is a very expensive way to achieve non-meaningful results and doesn't effectively address trash cleanup.11

-In addition to the inappropriateness of the Revised Tentative Order visual assessment methodology, as has been previously mentioned the Board staff at the beginning of the hearing, and contrary to the rules of the hearing as set forth in the Notice of Hearing, introduced a written Supplemental sheet that among other things further significantly revised the requirements and purports to clarify information in the Fact Sheet on frequency of visual assessments in Provision C.10.b.ii.b.(i-iv).
+Lesley Estes of the City of Oakland provided specific examples in her testimony of their experience of why visual assessments is a very expensive way to achieve non-meaningful results and doesn't effectively address trash cleanup.11 and contrary to the rules of the hearing as set forth in the Notice of Hearing, introduced a written Supplemental sheet that among other things further significantly revised the requirements and purports to clarify information in the Fact Sheet on frequency of visual assessments in Provision C.10.b.ii.b.(i-iv).
 These revisions will result in a significant increase of the frequency of required visual assessment for some areas.
 Permittees were not able to adequately consider and respond to these late revisions, however, Board staff was allowed to fully explain and comment on the public testimony for these revisions.